 Participating State departments (or agencies) of agriculture are the only entities that can apply directly to AMS for SCMP funds.
 Participating States accept proposals from multi-state partners, screen proposals to ensure they meet eligibility requirements, and submit all eligible proposals to AMS.
 Multi-state partners must submit proposals to a Participating State department of agriculture to be considered for funding.
-Participating States cannot assist interested multi-state partners in developing proposals or provide feedback to improve their proposals and are not responsible for finding proposal partners.

 U.S. statute defines specialty crops as “fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).”
 Additional examples of specialty crops include Christmas trees, culinary herbs and spices, honey, hops, and maple syrup.
 Eligible processed products must consist of greater than 50% of the specialty crop by weight, exclusive of added water.
 For specific crop eligibility, visit What is a Specialty Crop?

 Visit https://www.ams.usda.gov/services/grants/scmp/states to select a Participating State to submit your SCMP proposal.
 Vermont is not a Participating State in this round; however, this will not impact any proposal's eligiblity for funding, as Participating States will submit all eligible propsals they receive to USDA-AMS.

 Produce Program Manager